 Rosé banned for the next seven months

-THE comsumption of rosé has been banned for the next seven months, pending a review at Easter.
+THE consumption of rosé has been banned for the next seven months, pending a review at Easter.

-The ruling is being enforced after this summer’s soaring temperatures saw a 400 per cent increase in the number of middle class women who loudly compared the UK to Tuscany before being sick into a bin.
+The ruling is being enforced after summer saw a 400 per cent increase in the number of middle class women who loudly compared the UK to Tuscany before being sick into a bin.

 Public health officer Tom Logan said: “The chemical composition of rosé automatically makes it a bit common as soon as August is over.